HESHAM-SA/Capstone-Project-Majed-/README.md

 ## Future Work
-### 3. Fahem
+### 3. Fahum (فاهم)

-"Fahem" enhances personalized learning by enabling students to study materials with the assistance of their favorite characters.
+"Fahum" enhances personalized learning by enabling students to study materials with the assistance of their favorite characters.
 Using AI, it incorporates voice prints and deepfake techniques for character faces, making learning more engaging and enjoyable.